DenisLabrecque/DenisLabrecque.github.io/_posts/2017-01-19-curriculum-vitae.markdown

 lastmod: 2018-07-09
 tags: cv curriculumVitae about Denis Labrecque work
 ---
+You should consider hiring me because I learn well on my own; for example, I taught myself violin playing, musical composition, and web design; this shows capacity to work alone.
+I am also perseverant, and strive to be always truthful.

+If you have an opportunity for me, I am thankful for it.
+I will come curious about how you do things, open-minded, ready to learn, and ready to work for your needs.

+If you do not have an opportunity at the moment, thank you still for your kind attention.
+Please do keep my contact information if you believe such an opportunity will arise later!

 <!--  <h4>Secondary Studies</h4>
   <h5>A Beka Academy</h5>
   <p>These general studies in English, mathematics, and the humanities prepared me for university by giving me a mastery of the basic subjects with a global comprehension of the sciences and of the world.</p>-->